mhofman/proposal-native-promise-adoption/README.md

 This proposal does not change the way non promise thenables are handled, including when the resolution values are "unexpected thenables" (see [thenable curtailment proposal](https://github.com/tc39/proposal-thenable-curtailment)).
 It does however enable some mitigations such as guaranteeing that if a thenable fulfillment is ever possible, such fulfillment value would be adopted through a chain of native promises without unwrapping.

 This PR does not make any changes to the number of tick / jobs for resolving promises, leaving that potential optimization to the existing [faster promise adoption proposal](https://github.com/tc39/proposal-faster-promise-adoption).
 It does reduce the scope of that proposal to focus on the number of jobs observable only by counting ticks when adopting promises, and potentially to better detect promise resolution cycles.
+Without normative adoption, that proposal would need to disable any optimization when `Promise.prototype.then` is polluted, effectively considering native promises as mere thenables.

 ## Web compatibility

+### Observable effects of the proposed change

+Besides the `Promise` related functions (resolvers and helpers like `Promise.all`), there are 2 places in the spec that invoke the Promise resolve functions with a user controlled value which may be a native promise subject to adoption:
+- [`NewPromiseReactionJob`](https://tc39.es/ecma262/multipage/control-abstraction-objects.html#sec-newpromisereactionjob), for the assimilation of promise reaction results into the chained promise (aka `promise.then(() => Promise.resolve(42))`)
+- [`AsyncBlockStart`](https://tc39.es/ecma262/multipage/control-abstraction-objects.html#sec-asyncblockstart) for the assimilation of the result value of an async function (aka `async () => Promise.resolve(42)`)

+While the spec and host can themselves add promise reactions directly through `PerformPromiseThen`, in the 262 case, it never does so with a handler that will return a native promise (or for that matter that has a chained promise result), except for the `%Promise.prototype.then%` case.
+A pollution of `Promise.prototype.then` would interfere before we even got to the potential adoption point.

+As such, on the 262 side, there only remains the result value of `async` function where a pollution of `Promise.prototype.then` can surprisingly interfere in the adoption of a native promise value.

+### Expected impact

-Code today already cannot reliably rely on hijacking a promise `.then` to detect when the outcome of a promise is used, since `await` performs an internal `PerformPromiseThen`.
-However there seems to be some applications that rely on transpilation of async/await to avoid this adoption behavior.
-Some libraries like [`zone.js`](https://www.npmjs.com/package/zone.js) do rely on hijacking `Promise.prototype.then`, and while being deprecated, they are still widely used on the web.
+Code today already cannot reliably rely on hijacking a promise `.then` to detect when the outcome of a native promise is used, since `await` amongst other operations perform an internal `PerformPromiseThen`.

+None-the-less, some libraries like [Angular's `zone.js`](https://github.com/angular/angular/tree/main/packages/zone.js) replace the global `Promise` and hijack `Promise.prototype.then`.
+Applications that use such libraries must transpile async code to avoid some of the native adoption points already existing in the spec.
+If a native promise is encountered (from some host or other intrinsic API), user code will simply perform a `.then` on them, which is where the `Promise.prototype.then` [hijack](https://github.com/angular/angular/blob/0a4ad9867b382a785b97f73d90b05bac0f266c89/packages/zone.js/lib/common/promise.ts#L603-L608) comes in to transform the handling of these promises into a zone aware promise.
+In the case of zone.js at least, they do not seem to rely on this mechanism to track when a native resolver adopts a native promise.

+### Measurements

-For confirmation, we could instrument an existing implementation to detect how often a custom `.then` behavior would be ignored by this proposed promise adoption.
-If the resolution value has a `.then` function, implementations would need to check whether the resolution is a native promise with a `%Promise.prototype%` proto.
+For confirmation, engines should instrument their existing implementation to detect how often a custom `.then` behavior would be ignored by this proposed promise adoption.
+If the resolution value has a `.then` function (Step 12/13 of the [Promise Resolve Functions](https://tc39.es/ecma262/multipage/control-abstraction-objects.html#sec-promise-resolve-functions)), implementations would need to check whether the resolution is a native promise with a `%Promise.prototype%` proto.
 This defines the set of "adoptable promises".
-Of this set the affected cases would be if the `then` function does not match `%Promise.prototype.then%`, or if obtaining the `then` function triggered user code.
+Of this set the affected cases would be if the `thenAction` function does not match `%Promise.prototype.then%`, or if obtaining the `then` function (in step 9) triggered user code.

-Alternatives may be to reduce the scope of promise adoption to syntax directed operations such as `return` in async functions, or require an opt-in from the application.

 ## Userland "safe" promise capability

-It is possible to leverage the adoption semantics in await syntax to create a `SafePromise` constructor whose resolver does not trigger the `.then` machinery for native promises.
+It is possible to leverage the adoption semantics of the `await` syntax to create a `SafePromise` constructor whose resolver does not trigger the `.then` machinery for native promises.

 ```js
 const makePromiseKit = Promise.withResolvers.bind(Promise);